 Students Want Feedback and Guidance.
 Students want to understand organizational culture, expectations, and how to excel in their jobs and internships.
 Most students have not been coached before, so this series will introduce them to real-world work issues.
 Employers can then provide feedback and advice as students reflect on their job.

 How It Works

 The modules are built for maximum flexibility so that they can be completed over a period of time (such as when work is slow).
 Multiple modules may also be completed in one day.

 - Due dates and deadlines are established by both the supervisor and the student.

-- Students complete the learning modules per the deadline schedule and turn them in to their supervisor, just as they currently do for their academic classes.
+- Students complete the learning modules per the deadline schedule and turn them in to their supervisor.

 What are the Benefits?